imfatant/test/README.md

 4) Hopefully, you now find yourself logged into the debian user account and at the command prompt.
 The next task is to update and install some software using an available internet connection.

-    If you are SSHing to 192.168.7.2, you can your share your computer's internet connection with the BBBlue very simply by typing (at the BBBlue's command prompt):
+    If you are SSHing to 192.168.7.2, you can tell the BBBlue that it'll be sharing your computer's internet connection by typing (at the BBBlue's command prompt):

        sudo /sbin/route add default gw 192.168.7.1
        echo "nameserver 8.8.8.8" | sudo tee -a resolv.conf >/dev/null